weiweitop/documentation/_posts/2020-09-06-prod-enhancements.md

 2. Create wage type for present days and set the **Wage Type Present Days** parameter on **Application parameter >> TS-1** tab.
     ![](images/prod-enhance-image120.png)

-3. After final approval from ESS; wage type-based time sheet batch will be created for each employee in submitted status, which in further needs to approved from HR Works wage type base time sheet screen.
+3. After final approval from ESS; wage type-based time sheet batch will be created for each employee in submitted status, which in further needs to approved from HROn wage type base time sheet screen.

 ## Availed Weekly OFF Count in View Calendar